A new website was recently established for potential Cannabis businesses looking to locate and operate in Redwood City. For more, go here.

 October 3 Planning Commission

-Planning Commission will consider amendments to the zoning ordinance to prohibit cannabis distribution facilities in all zoning districts for the short-term to ensure enough time for
+Planning Commission approved amendments to the zoning ordinance to prohibit cannabis distribution facilities in all zoning districts for the short-term to ensure enough time for

 October 2 City Council Meeting